-This is not a precise science.
-You'll need to adapt this for your own purposes so that it helps you to identify your stakeholder groups, their needs and expectations and rights, perhaps some sort of quantification or value indicator, a relative weighting, and then maybe a ranking or a priority, or a linkage to strategic planning and decision-making.
+Note.
+As mentioned above you'll need to adapt this for your own purposes so that it helps you to identify your stakeholder groups, their needs and expectations and rights, perhaps some sort of quantification or value indicator, a relative weighting and then maybe a ranking or a priority, or a linkage to strategic planning and decision-making.

 If you are in doubt as to stakeholder expectations and needs, ask them what they are.
 Fundamentally this is all about understanding and respecting the needs of others, and as far as possible incorporating them into the philosophy, the aims, the processes, and the activities of the organisation.

-These are (according to the model) the four cornerstones of sustainable success in any modern organization or business, and a maxim for today's management and leadership philosophy.
+These are (according to the model) the four cornerstones of sustainable success in any modern organisation or business and a maxim for today's management and leadership philosophy.